Mountain Victory: Themes

 Despite the South's defeat in the war and his family's fallen fortunes, Major Weddel insists on carrying on the old traditions of gentility and honor.
 When his slave endangers his life, he has the opportunity to flee; instead, he stays to protect his property.
-On the other hand, the mountain family stubbornly clings to its racism, backwardness, and, paradoxically, its own form of honor as well.
-The father insists on protecting the guests from his son's wrath, and tries several times to warn the Confederate officer to leave before it is too late.
+On the other hand, the mountain family stubbornly clings to its racism, backwardness, and, paradoxically, its form of honor as well.
+The father insists on protecting the guests from his son's wrath and tries several times to warn the Confederate officer to leave before it is too late.
 By contrast, the daughter and the younger boy Hule are both enchanted by the idea of following Weddel back to Mississippi and sharing in his lavish lifestyle.
 Yet they too have a sense of honor.
 They insist that they will work hard and be loyal if he will only take them along.
 Even the least sympathetic character in the story, Vatch, displays some sense of honor at the end of the story, by pacing off a hundred yards before firing his long rifle at the Major and his slave.